frosetrain/scr-auto-driver/README.md

 # SCR Autonomous Driver

-## Update: this is a stupid idea and isn't worth the effort.
-I have better stuff to do with my time.
+## Update: I gave up on this

-A Python script that automatically drives SCR trains by analysing text on the screen
+A Python script that automatically drives trains in [Stepford County Railway](https://www.roblox.com/games/696347899/Stepford-County-Railway) by reading text and colors on the screen

-This software is still being developed and many features are not implemented yet.
+This software is completely incomplete